-Donor pledges to REDD+ were highest prior to 2010 (see figure 3)14, reflecting the political optimism around the prospects for a global REDD+ mechanism in the lead up to the Copenhagen Conference of the Parties (Westholm et al, 2012).
+Donor pledges to REDD+ were highest prior to 2010 (see figure 3) reflecting the political optimism around the prospects for a global REDD+ mechanism in the lead up to the Copenhagen Conference of the Parties (Westholm et al, 2012).
 These included large commitments of finance from Norway including a US\$1 billion pledge to the Amazon Fund in 2009; a US\$1 billion pledge to Indonesia in 2010, and a US\$250 million pledge to Guyana in 2009 through the Guyana REDD+ Investment Fund (GRIF).
-As noted, REDD+ played a significant but relatively small role in efforts to delivery FSF and new pledges recorded in 2011 and 2012 have been lower.
-In fact nearly twice as much REDD+ finance was pledged between 2006 and 2010 as between 2011 and 201415.
-However, important new pledges have been made to multilateral REDD+ funds between 2012 and 2013.
+As noted, REDD+ played a significant but relatively small role in efforts to deliver FSF and new pledges recorded in 2011 and 2012 have been lower.
+However, important new pledges have been made in 2013 and 2014 including Norway's US\$300 million bilateral commitment to Peru and US\$150 million to Liberia to support zero deforestation by 2020.
+In addition, the UK, US and Norway also committed over US\$310 million at the Warsaw 2013 Conference of Parties to support a new multilateral BioCarbon Initiative for Sustainable Forest Landscapes.